 RAID 1: Exact copy or mirror of two disks.
 Decreased write performance.

 RAID 5 and 6: Redundant array of independent disks configuration that uses disk striping with parity.

 RAID 10/50/60: Combination of different RAIDs for speed and data protection.

 Database Data Recovery: RAID data recovery often requires MYSQL data recovery and database data recovery and management.
 We are experts at understanding the multi-layered RAID systems and their operating components and programs.

 We specialize in RAID data recovery and possess comprehensive tools and resources in order to do so.
 Our RAID data recovery services have an exceptionally high success rate, leading to our reputation as one of the best data recovery companies in the world.
 Understanding why your RAID configuration hard drives or SSD might fail is critical to developing a strategy for data recovery and extraction in the event that your system or hardware fails.

 The following are a number of reasons that you might experience data loss in your RAID configured system:

-- Multiple hard drives failure / Hard drives in offline mode
+- Multiple hard drives/ssd failure, drives are in offline mode

 - Configuration corruption or damage